 Certificate in Teaching and Learning in Higher Education

 As a national leader in preparing graduate students for teaching, UC Berkeley is one of the few universities in the country that have a comprehensive policy on GSI mentoring.
 The development activities that Berkeley GSIs undertake to fulfill the requirements of this policy — the Teaching Conference, the Online Ethics Course, and the 300-level pedagogy course in their disciplines — support GSIs in their teaching at UC Berkeley, but they also help form the foundation of their teaching and leadership skills in future academic and non-academic careers.
-The UC Berkeley Certificate Program in Teaching and Learning in Higher Education adds to these three basic requirements participation in workshops on teaching, teaching observation, creation of a teaching portfolio, and several other development activities.
+Requirements for the UC Berkeley Certificate Program in Teaching and Learning in Higher Education include participation in workshops on teaching, a teaching observation, the creation of a teaching portfolio, and several other development activities.
 For details, please see Certificate Program Requirements.

 It is important to note that the UC Berkeley Certificate of Teaching and Learning in Higher Education is not a primary or secondary teaching credential.
 For information on educational credentialing, please refer to the programs offered by the Graduate School of Education.